koobind/koobind/docs/usage.md

 Token boqpsyrvhxjlimkusvacuvdyvxyqmphc is successfully cancelled

 $ kubectl koo get tokens
  TOKEN                              USER    UID   GROUPS                  CREATED ON       LAST HIT uzvbzgjrhoqzdqzpjxomamrxqopdedba   admin         clusteradmin,kooadmin   05-17 11:09:04   11:09:04 jtaoyzandgoxmsnnybwkfseqbztpfmtg   admin         clusteradmin,kooadmin   05-17 11:09:51   11:15:04
 ```

 Now, the user `jsmith` will have to log again.
-(This operation can be required if you modify some user's attribute and want it to be activated immediatly.)
+(This operation can be required if you modify some user's attribute and want it to be activated immediately.)

 ## Context